top of page

 • Asking for specific needs and accomodations.
 Examples:

-• clear and direct instruction/directions. written instruction, not just verbal
+• clear and direct directions - written instruction, not just verbal

 • advanced notice to changes in routine